NicoJuicy/LearnML/ml/ml_algorithms.md

 There are many regression algorithms you should know and try when working on a real-world problem.

-This article discusses some of the Pros and Cons of 9 common regression algorithms with code using Scikit-learn and XGBoost:
+The article discusses some of the Pros and Cons of 9 common regression algorithms with code using Scikit-learn and XGBoost:

 1. Linear Regression
 2. Polynomial Regression